shoui520/shoui520.github.io/docs/readingtips.md

 If I had to use copy paste into external apps or write out the word or even worse, use a physical dictionary then I would probably not look up many words.

 But YOU are living in 2023.
 YOU have Yomichan.
 Take advantage of it.

+Install a frequency dictionary (I recommend JPDB) so you can see what words are actually common.
+Below 10,000 frequency is a sign that it comes up a lot in books and anime.

 ### Reading Speed